Freddis/snap-on-openapi/README.md

 - Not opinionated.
 It solves only the problems it supposed to
 - Easy to test
 - 2 documentation generators included (Swagger, Stoplight)
+- Typescript client generator included.
+- But since you got the OpenAPI you can generate clients for any language you want.

 ## Installation